corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ##### JIRA Workflow

-The Identity Manager service can use JIRA to manage the certificate signing request approval work flow.
+The Identity Manager Service can use JIRA to manage the certificate signing request approval work flow.
 This can be enabled by referencing the JIRA CSR workflow plugin within the configuration file along with the associated configuration
 parameters: